JGrotex/tci-extensions/README.md

 <hr>

-# other usefull Flogo Extensions
+# other useful Flogo Extensions
 These Flogo Extensions can be easily turned into TCI Extensions as well.
 They are not owned or developed by me.
 <i>This is just a list of nice lost and found pieces.</i>